couchbaselabs/try-cb-java/README.md

 # Couchbase Java Travel-Sample Application
 This is a sample application for getting started with Couchbase Server 6.5.
 The application runs a single page UI and demonstrates SQL for Documents (N1QL) and Full Text Search (FTS) querying capabilities.
-It uses Couchbase Server 6.5.0 together with Spring Boot, Angular2 and Bootstrap.
+It uses Couchbase Server 6.5.0 together with Spring Boot, Vue and Bootstrap.

 The application is a flight planner that allows the user to search for and select a flight route (including the return flight) based on airports and dates.
 Airport selection is done dynamically using an Angular autocomplete box